Fractured Magic: Chapter Thirteen

 “Trust me, he’s not the type to mind.”

-While Maebhe and Dinara lingered at the gate, Roman stepped up to the front door, the brass knocker creaking as he used it to knock twice, then paused before knocking three more times.
-After that fifth knock, the door flew open, revealing a disheveled-looking man with a full beard and wild eyes.
+While Maebhe and Dinara lingered at the gate, Roman knocked twice, the bass knocker creaking in protest.
+He paused, then knocked three more times.
+Only upon the fifth knock, the door flew open to reveal an older, disheveled-looking man with a full beard and wild eyes.
 His hair, which stuck in every direction, was the sort of seashell-gray that implied it had once been a bright, vivid red.

-When Roman opened his mouth to speak, the man cut him off, saying, “Code’s changed,” and slamming the door in his face.
-Roman glanced sheepishly back at Maebhe and Dinara, then knocked more insistently.
+Roman opened his mouth to speak, but the man cut him off, saying, “Code’s changed.”
+With that, he slammed the door in Roman’s face.
+Roman glanced sheepishly back at Maebhe and Dinara, then knocked again, more insistently.
 This time, when the door opened, the man was grinning.
 “Only kidding, Aim!
 It’s great to see you alive, my friend!”

 “Alive?”
 Maebhe asked, at the same time Dinara asked, “Aim?”

 Roman stood at least a foot taller than this stranger, but that didn’t stop the man from dragging Roman into a hug.
-Roman squawked indignantly, struggle, and finally gave in, his whole face scrunching up as he wrinkled his nose.
-It was cute.
+Roman squawked indignantly, struggled, and finally gave in, his whole face scrunching up as he wrinkled his nose.
+It was…cute.
 Maebhe hadn’t been sure when they first met, but she thought now that Roman couldn’t be much older than her.

 “Roman?
 What’s going on?”
 Dinara asked.

 “Roman?” the man repeated, pulling away to look Roman up and down.
-He held Roman’s shoulders, peered around him to study Dinara next.
+Holding Roman’s shoulders, he then peered around him to study Dinara.
 When his gaze finally landed on Maebhe’s cloaked form, curiosity ignited behind his eyes.
-He pushed Roman aside, toward the open door.“Come in, come in.”
+He pushed Roman aside, toward the open door.
+“Come in, come in.”

-Immediately upon crossing the threshold, Maebhe understood what Roman meant about sensitive noses.
-Subtle, beneath the smell of cigars and old furniture, was something wet and rotten.
+Maebhe understood what Roman meant about sensitive noses immediately upon crossing the threshold.
+Beneath the smell of cigars and old furniture was something wet and rotten.
+It was overwhelmingly foul.
 Though Dinara seemed not to notice, Roman gave Maebhe a knowing look.
-Flushing, Maebhe stepped inside so the smuggler could shut the door behind her.
+Maebhe flushed and stepped inside so the smuggler could shut the door behind her.
 It was lucky that she still wore the hood.
-The most expressive part of her, her ears were pressed flat to her head, drawn back in distaste.
+Her ears, the most expressive part of her, were pressed flat to her head, drawn back in distaste.

-And it was, if you could get past the smell.
-This smuggler had eclectic taste, the front rooms filled with all sorts of strange collections — mounted rifles, pinned butterflies, framed photos and other ephemera.
+It was true, though, if you could get past the smell.
+This smuggler had eclectic taste, his front rooms filled with all sorts of strange collections—mounted rifles, pinned butterflies, framed photos and other ephemera.
 The decor was patterned and bright, giving the place a homey feel.
 Maebhe lowered her hood as she looked around, and the smuggler regarded her with even more interest now that it was off.
 “An orinian,” he said.
-“I might’ve known.
-Here, I’d hoped this was a social call.”
+“I might have known.
+Here, I’d hoped this was a social call, Aim.”

 “Sorry,” Roman said, not sounding particularly apologetic.

 “And you’re a maranet, aren’t you?”
 Maebhe asked.
-She’d never met one in person; they were rare, even here in Gallontea.
-In addition to being a mostly northern people, their long lives meant they didn’t have the same drive to reproduce as the other human races, keeping their population low.
+She’d never met one in person; they were rare, even here in Gallonten.
+In addition to being a mostly northern people, their long lives meant they didn’t have the same drive to reproduce as the other human peoples.
+It kept their population low.

 When the smuggler grinned, he revealed a double set of sharp-tipped canines.
 “The name’s Ivey.”